icfnext/aem-groovy-extension/README.md

             <scope>provided</scope>
         </dependency>

-2. Install Groovy and extension OSGi bundles.
+2. Install Groovy and extension OSGi bundles from the command line.

         mvn install -P install-bundles

-    To install to a non-localhost AEM environment, connection parameters can be passed as Maven properties on the command line (see bundle `pom.xml` for additional property names).
+    To install to a non-localhost AEM environment, connection parameters can be passed as Maven properties on the command line (see bundle `pom.xml` for additional environment property names).

         mvn install -P install-bundles -Daem.host=hostname -Daem.port=7402